pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	By default, maxResultBuffer is not set (is null), what means that reading of results gonna be performed without limits.

+* **adaptiveFetch** = boolean

+    Specifies if number of rows, fetched in `ResultSet` by one fetch with trip to the database, should be dynamic.
+    Using dynamic number of rows, computed by adaptive fetch, allows to use most of the buffer declared in `maxResultBuffer` property.
+    Number of rows would be calculated by dividing `maxResultBuffer` size into max row size observed so far, rounded down.
+    First fetch will have number of rows declared in `defaultRowFetchSize`.
+    Number of rows can be limited by `adaptiveFetchMinimum` and `adaptiveFetchMaximum`.
+    Requires declaring of `maxResultBuffer` and `defaultRowFetchSize` to work.

+    By default, adaptiveFetch is false.

+* **adaptiveFetchMinimum** = int

+    Specifies the lowest number of rows which can be calculated by `adaptiveFetch`.
+    Requires `adaptiveFetch` set to true to work.

+    By default, minimum of rows calculated by `adaptiveFetch` is 0.

+* **adaptiveFetchMaximum** = int

+	Specifies the highest number of rows which can be calculated by `adaptiveFetch`.
+    Requires `adaptiveFetch` set to true to work.

+    By default, maximum of rows calculated by `adaptiveFetch` is -1, which is understood as infinite.

 <a name="unix sockets"></a>
 ## Unix sockets